 The various editing sections are reached with buttons on the left side of the screen (in iPadOS landscape).
 They are:

 Video lets you do to things: Trim the video and mute the audio.
 That’s it.
 You use the familiar yellow-box-with-grab-bars to narrow in on the section you want.
 You cannot slice the clip in order to make cut-style edits, but you can remove the beginning and end of the clip.

 This part, like everything else in the new video editing tools, is nondestructive.
 You can come back at any point in the future and reverse your trim.
 That’s because video edits are now saved in the original clip, instead of creating a copy.
-That also means your edits should sync between devices as fast as photo edits do.
+That also means your edits could sync between devices as fast as photo edits do, depending on how Apple’s servers handle duplicates.
 Or not — making a color edit might result in an entirely new video clip being saved over the original, as we’ll see below.